 My Story of Difficult Mornings and Sleepless Nights

-Then came a very lucrative job offer in the finance sector; but it would mean an 8 a.m. start.
-Would I have to turn it down just because of my sleeping habits?
+Then came a lucrative job offer in the finance sector, but it would mean a daily 8 a.m. start.

 Chronotypes: Larks and Owls

-Genetics determines our chronotype.
+Genetics determine our chronotypes.

-According to experts, this stems from earlier times when owls would guard the village by night while larks, who worked by day, rested.
+According to experts, this stems from earlier times when owls guarded the village by night while larks, who worked by day, rested.
 This could explain why more men on average tend to be evening chronotypes.
 By the same token, more women on average are larks, probably due to biological factors.

 Can You Change Your Chronotype?